QGIS-Contribution/QGIS-ResourceSharing/docs/usage/installing-collection.md

 The directory name is composed of the collection name and the repository name (the _QGIS R script collection_ from the _QGIS Official Repository_ is located in the `resource_sharing/collections/QGIS R script collection (QGIS Official Repository)` directory).

-The collection folder will have sub-directories for the resources

-- as desrcibed in the <a href="../author/repository-structure.html">repository structure</a>.
+The collection folder will have sub-directories for the resources as desrcibed in the [repository structure](../authoring/repository-structure).

 ---